Learn about how you can save thousands in tuition costs by testing out of community college classes.

 Institutional Exams - In addition to the CLEP exam(s), Warren students can "challenge" for credit in any course.
 Without needing to enroll in the course itself, students can simply take the institutional exam for the course.
 Should the student pass the exam, they will be awarded a passing mark on their transcript and obtain the appropriate credits.

 Students attending Middlesex Community College,

 located in Bedford, Massachusetts, can also take advantage of testing opportunities on campus.
 At Middlesex, students can take specific exams outlined for their major.
-For example, if you are pursuing their Biotechnology
+For example, if you are pursuing your Biotechnology

-degree, then you can take placement exams to opt out of their Algebra 2 and English Composition requirements.
+degree, then you can take placement exams to opt out of your Algebra 2 and English Composition requirements.

 Earning College Credit with AP Coursework